 In the third year of NSTX-U operation, we will extend the study of NTV dependency on the collisionality by achieving the lowest density and collisionality regime, which will be directly relevant to future ST applications.
 The prediction of the analytic theory is a large increase of NTV through the rotational resonances.
-However, verification work with the global code FORTEC-3D shows that even the analytic NTV may be underestimating the effects of non-resonant field components, as illustrated in Figure 2.2.2.3-2.
+However, verification work with the global code FORTEC-3D (Section 2.3.12) shows that even the analytic NTV may be underestimating the effects of non-resonant field components, as illustrated in Figure 2.2.2.3-2.
 Therefore, NTV validation in the lowest collisionality regimes will be especially important to resolve the different predictions between the numerical and analytic computations.